QuinnAsena/state-space-workhop-ESA/README.md

 `devtools::install_github("https://github.com/QuinnAsena/multinomialTS")`

-If you do not have xcode-select and `devtools`, you can install the package with: install.packages("https://github.com/QuinnAsena/multinomialTS/releases/download/v1.0.0/multinomialTS_1.0.0.tgz", repos = NULL, type = "win.binary")
+If you do not have xcode-select and `devtools`, you can install the package with:
+`install.packages("https://github.com/QuinnAsena/multinomialTS/releases/download/v1.0.0/multinomialTS_1.0.0.tgz", repos = NULL, type = "win.binary")`

+There are a few complications with system architecture between the new and old apple chips (intel and M series).
+On apple it is nice and easy to download xcode select by opening a terminal and copying this code: `xcode-select --install`.
+Then try run: `devtools::install_github("https://github.com/QuinnAsena/multinomialTS")`

 #### Alternatively